vicjohnson1213/vicjohnson1213.github.io/_posts/2017-12-07-customizing-your-bash-terminal.md

   local last_exit_status=$?

   # If you are in a git repo, then add the current branch to the prompt
-  # Note: This requires you to have the __git_ps1 command installed on your machine
   local branch=$(__git_ps1 "%s")

   if [[ ${branch} != "" ]]; then